SAMUELMUCHIRI/SAMUELMUCHIRI/README.md

 - 👋 Hi, I’m  @SAMUELMUCHIRI
 - 👀 I’m interested in ...
 Python ,C++ and Matlab
-- 🌱 I’m currently learning ...c++ ,Pascal
+- 🌱 I’m currently **learning**
-- 💞️ I’m looking to collaborate on ...
-Research projects involving various languages
+- 💞️ I’m looking to collaborate on Research projects involving various languages

-- 📫 How to reach me  check my social on the profile or
+>📫 How to reach me
-- for more of my work check out samuelmuchiri.github.io
+ check my social on the profile or for more of my work check out **samuelmuchiri.github.io**

 <!---
 SAMUELMUCHIRI/SAMUELMUCHIRI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.